astreum/whitepaper/README.md

 The nova account address is 0x 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 6E 6F 76 61.

-An epoch lasts approximately one week.
 The block time target is five seconds.
 A slot is the five seconds period when new blocks are created.

-Slots are allocated pro rata with a validator's stake every epoch and are removed after slot selection.
+Slots are allocated pro-rata to a validator's stake.

 A slot miss occurs when a validator does not create a new block or created a malicious block when selected.